wtwilley17/Kronos-Incident/README.md

 financial activities, further strengthening the analytical framework.

 These Python files collectively laid the base groundwork for the dashboard development using Plotly Dash.
-The processed merging, cleaning, and categorizaƟon of diverse data sources created in a unified dataset ready for analysis.
+The processed merging, cleaning, and categoriztion of diverse data sources created in a unified dataset ready for analysis.
 This integrated dataset helps this project to examine and bring together employee geospatial-temporal patterns with credit card transaction records.
 The dashboard, a visual interface powered by the prepared data, is used as an important tool to analyze employee movements,